I. Introduction:

 Orthotic residency: During the first half of the residency, the resident will complete a series of clinical rotations in pedorthics, acute care, and outpatient orthotic care.
 These rotations will take place at the main office and satellite offices, and are 3-8 weeks in length.
 During the second half of the year, residents will have their own patient schedule, allowing them to evaluate and treat patients with increased independence yet still under the guidance of a clinical mentor.
 Residents will be given the opportunity to attend a variety of specialty clinics including:

-Prosthetic residency: The resident will complete two 6-month long rotations with prosthetic clinical mentors.
-Each rotation will have two mentors: one for lower extremity and one for upper extremity.
+Prosthetic residency: The resident will complete three 13-19 weeks rotations with one day per week focused on upper limb prosthetics.
 The level of autonomy will increase throughout the length of each rotation.
 The resident will spend most of their time at the main office, with occasional days at a satellite office.
 Residents will gain experience in a fast-paced clinic setting as well as days with traditional scheduled appointments.
 Residents will participate in the following clinics:

 III.
 On call requirements: